website watertownhistory.org

 iron will be built.
 The city authorities

-desire a span forty feet wide, with twenty-nine feet in the clear and five and one-half foot walks one either side of the
+desire a span forty feet wide, with twenty-nine feet in the clear and five and

-supports.
-This is somewhat larger than
+one-half foot walks one either side of the supports.
+This is somewhat larger than the company at

-fair thing and perhaps meet the city’s wishes.
+perhaps meet the city’s wishes.
+WR

 07 03 NO NEW SECOND STREET VIADUCT